Namibia: The Struggle for Liberation

 Namibia: The Struggle for Liberation is a 2007 epic film on the Namibian independence struggle against South African occupation as seen through the life of Sam Nujoma, the leader of the South West Africa People's Organisation and the first president of the Republic of Namibia.
 The film was written and directed by Charles Burnett and stars Carl Lumbly and Danny Glover.
-The production was financed by the government of Namibia.
-Music composed by Stephen James Taylor won the award for Best African Film at the Kuala Lumpur International Film Festival where the film also won for Best Music Score and for Best Director.
+The Namibian government financed the production.
+Music composed by Stephen James Taylor won the award for Best African Film at the Kuala Lumpur International Film Festival.

+The film also won for Best Music Score and Best Director.

 The film's dialogue is in English, Afrikaans, Oshiwambo, Otjiherero, and German.

+Plot

+Carl Lumbly plays Namibian freedom fighter and first president Sam Nujoma.
+Joel Haikali was used for Sam Nujoma's early years.
+Danny Glover plays the priest Elias, who becomes Sam Nujoma's friend throughout the film.